 Web developers can now control low-level OpenType layout features in Internet Explorer 10.
 The font-feature-settings property, defined in the CSS Fonts Module Level 3 specification, enables developers to specify glyph substitution (such as ligatures, small capitals, and stylistic sets) and positioning (such as kerning) in fonts that include OpenType layout features.

-For more detailed information about advanced typographic features in Internet Explorer 10, see Fonts.
+For more detailed info, see Fonts.

 Gradients